6. Dolphin – Phase 4#

 , and.md

 .
-For each task and question, briefly (1 – 4 sentences) describe your implementation and answer.
+For each task and question, briefly (1 – 4 sentences) describe your implementation or answer.
 Write concisely.All the source files needed to reproduce your solution.
 This also includes the

 C